isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Torch Ginger.md

 <section>
 	<h4>Environmental needs:</h4>
-<p>Torch Gingers thrive in 4-8 hours of direct sunlight, or 6-8 hours of indirect sunlight.
-Plants do best in <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, making them best suited for true ground planting.
-These plants are vulnerable to root rot, so ensure that your soil drains well, and that your soil has plenty of organic matter to let the roots breathe. </p><p>
+	<p>Torch Gingers thrive in <a href="/page-index/horticulture-techniques/soil/">4-8 hours of direct sunlight, or 6-8 hours of indirect sunlight</a>.
+Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, making them best suited for <a href="/page-index/horticulture-techniques/true-ground/">true ground planting</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil drains well, and that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> to let the roots breathe.</p>
-	</p><p>This plant will not do well in places with a lot of wind, like on rooftop gardens.
+	<p>This plant will not do well in places with a lot of wind, like on rooftop gardens.
 Protect the plant with other larger plants nearby to block off the wind. </p>
 	<br>
 </section>

 <section>
 	<h4>Growing:</h4>
 	<p>Taro grows rapidly in the rainy season and has the potential to overwhelm neighbouring plants.
-Its large size and rapid growth make it a good filler plant for parts of the garden with waterlogged soil or that are prone to flooding.
+Its large size and rapid growth make it a good filler plant for parts of the garden with <a href="/page-index/plant-problems/waterlogging/">waterlogged soil</a> or that are prone to flooding.
 Grow Taro in its own garden bed or in a designated area for ease of maintenance. </p>
 <br>
 </section>